Israeli war crimes: Killing of Lebanese civilians

 In September 2024, thousands of wireless communication devices exploded throughout Lebanon and Syria in an attack attributed to Israel, killing dozens of people, including civilians and Hezbollah militants.
 Lama Fakih, a director of the Human Rights Watch, said that the explosions would constitute an indiscriminate attack if the IDF had no way of accurately determining the location of the explosive devices since there would be no distinction between civilians and military targets.
 UN High Commissioner for Human Rights Volker Türk said that the attacks violated international human rights since the IDF did not have knowledge regarding the users of the devices or their location and surroundings during the explosions.
-According to the Syrian Observatory for Human Rights, 232 Syrian refugees were killed by the IDF in Lebanon since the start of the Israel-Hamas war.
+According to the Syrian Observatory for Human Rights, 232 Syrian refugees were killed by the IDF in Lebanon since the start of the war.

+On 24 March 2026, amid the ongoing 2026 Iran War, Israeli Defence Minister Israel Katz announced plans for the IDF to establish a "defensive buffer zone" by occupying southern Lebanon up to the Litani River.
+This announcement, which followed calls from Bezalel Smotrich for annexation, was expanded on 31 March, when Katz stated that residential structures in border villages would be demolished to prevent the return of approximately 600,000 displaced residents.
+Since the Israeli offensive against Hezbollah began on 2 March 2026, more than 1.2 million people have been displaced and over 1,200 killed in Lebanon.
+In March 2026, Thameen al-Kheetan, spokesperson for the Office of the United Nations High Commissioner for Human Rights, said that Israel's deliberate attacks on residential buildings and civilian infrastructure may amount to a war crime.

 Targeting of journalists

 According to the Council of Europe, the intentional targeting of journalists constitutes a war crime.
 During the conflict, Reporters Without Borders (RSF) claimed that the Israeli army had deliberately targeted journalists.
 An RSF investigation said that Israel had targeted journalists in two missile strikes on 13 October 2023 that killed Reuters reporter Issam Abdallah and injured four others.
 These two strikes, 30 seconds apart, hit a group of seven journalists in southern Lebanon who were reporting on the border fighting between Israel and Hezbollah.
 In a video, the journalists are seen wearing vests and helmets identifying them as "PRESS".
 The marking was also present on the roof of their car, which exploded after being hit by the second missile.
 The Netherlands Organisation for Applied Scientific Research, which tests and analyses munitions and weapons, assisted Reuters by examining the material collected at the site of the explosion and found that a piece of metal was the fin of a 120 mm tank round fired 1.34 km away from the border from a smoothbore tank gun.